SomeWeekendReading/someweekendreading.github.io/_posts/2021-11-01-viking-american-dates.md

 - $R_i \pm \delta R_i$ are the measured carbon-14 sample dates,
 - $C(x - r_i) \pm \delta C(x - r_i)$ are the carbon-14 concentrations for the year $(x - r_i)$,
 - $x$ is the trial age for the outermost (bark) ring of the wood, and
-- $r_i$ is the tree-ring number with the outer ring being 0 and counting down into negative numbers as one goes inward.
+- $r_i$ is the tree-ring number (with the outer ring being 0 and counting down into negative numbers as one goes inward).

 The value of $x$ is chosen to minimize $\chi^2$, and this is what's shown in Figure 2a with a _sharp_ minimum indicated.